 Ellen and Leonard Milberg Gallery, Firestone Library, 1 Washington Rd.

-This landmark exhibit at Morven Museum & Garden, running through Jan.
-17, examines the lives, ideals, and contradictions of the Declaration's New Jersey Signers through art, letters, and other artifacts.
+This landmark exhibit at Morven Museum & Garden examines the lives, ideals, and contradictions of the Declaration's New Jersey Signers through art, letters, and other artifacts.

 Click link below for details